Lucas Mugni

-Lucas Andrés Mugni (born 12 January 1992) is an Argentine footballer who plays as a midfielder for Campeonato Brasileiro Série A club Bahia.
+Lucas Andrés Mugni (born 12 January 1992) is an Argentine professional footballer who plays as a midfielder for Campeonato Brasileiro Série A club Ceará.

 Club career

 Colón

 Mugni began his career at Gimnasia y Esgrima de Ciudadela at the age of 5.
 He went on to play for Club Atlético Colón at age 9 playing with the youth categories up to the first division.

 He made his debut in the First Division on 2 May 2010 for Colón in a goalless draw against Atletico Tucuman at age 18.
 With the arrival of Roberto Sensini who gave him continuity in the starting lineup, due to his strong performances he took hold of the team and was given the number 10 jersey.
-On 25 March 2012 he scored his first goal in the first division in Colon's victory against Independiente by 3–0.
+On 25 March 2012, he scored his first goal in the first division in Colon's victory against Independiente by 3–0.
 He scored his first international goal in a Copa Sudamericana match against Racing Club.

 Flamengo

-In January 2014, the midfielder moved to Flamengo for the amount of U$1.25 million.

-Mugni debuted for Flamengo on February 5, 2014 against Boavista-RJ, his team won 5-2 in the 2014 Campeonato Carioca.

-On March 23, 2014 Lucas scored his first goal for Flamengo against Cabofriense.
+In January 2014, Mugni moved to Flamengo for the amount of U$1.25 million.
+Mugni debuted for Flamengo on 5 February 2014, against Boavista-RJ, his team won 5–2 in the 2014 Campeonato Carioca.
+On 23 March 2014, he scored his first goal for Flamengo against Cabofriense.
 On 24 August 2014, Mugni scored his first Série A goal.
-He came to the match as a substitute on a 2-0 win against Criciúma in Heriberto Hülse Stadium.
+He came to the match as a substitute on a 2–0 win against Criciúma in Heriberto Hülse Stadium.
 He scored on a penalty kick which he also suffered.

 In 2015, Mugni was loaned to Newell's Old Boys, returning to Fla in the following year.
 On 11 January 2017, Mugni and Flamengo agreed in a mutual contract termination, closing his period of little success in the Brazilian club.

 Gaziantepspor

-After resigning his contract with Flamengo Lucas signed in January 2017 with Turkish club Gaziantepspor until the end of 2017-18 season.
+After resigning his contract with Flamengo Mugni signed in January 2017 with Turkish club Gaziantepspor until the end of 2017-18 season.
 The transfer got cancelled before the contract officially got signed.